A Summary of Our First Five Road Trips

 First stop is back to the Jacksonville North/St. Mary’s KOA.
 It had been about 10 weeks since we were out in the RV.
 It was in the shop nearly the whole time getting a bunch of warranty repairs taken care of.
 We also began to sell off our rental properties as we now have the vision to go full time.
 So Bill had to do a lot of labor (worked 7 days a week for three weeks – but took time off for Church) as he prepared some of the houses for sale.
 We are learning as we age, we need to take our time doing things (like packing) so we had a great list of everything we knew we needed as we planned for nearly two months on the road.
 But of course, we forgot the wonderful lunch we had packed for our arrival to the KOA (it’s only about 4 hours from home), rain gear, shower soap, and dish soap.
 Thank goodness for Walmart for the little things, but guess we’ll get wet if it rains (main thing is to use while Bill may empty our tanks in the rain).

 We initially planned to go to Cedar Creek, NC from here, but when we woke up, we heard Myrtle Beach calling us!
 What a draw it has on us.
+(Editing this in July 2023, now we know the draw as this is where we “settled” down!)
 We stayed back in PirateLand.
 This time we toured historic Georgetown.
 We arrived in summer clothes, but quickly had to bundle up!
 We loved the history of the rice plantations.
 We didn’t know that this area was the rice capital of the US until after the Civil War.
 We only stayed here 3 days as we needed to get to our daughter’s to help them get their townhome ready to sell.

 Who would have known we’d be trying to sell our homes at the same time as our daughter.
 But it helped that Bill is a good painter and really can do about any work needed around a house.
 So that was how he kept himself occupied while I took care of our grandson, who had a cold.
 Then Bill got sick as a dog with the flu!
 He was down and out for about 5 days.
 I ended up with strep throat, but caught it right away so I only missed one day.
 So without going into great detail, we needed a week off, so we headed down to Cedar Point, NC for 4 days.
 We had a great time, discovered Emerald Isle; met up with our family’s Marine who gave us a tour of Camp LaJune and had dinner with his family (he and his wife have a son and twin girls); toured Fort Macon and learned more civil war history, and found a few places for some good walks.
 It was a really full four days!
 Then back to Fredericksburg to work and find time to celebrate our anniversary and our daughter’s birthday.